kyle-ip/kyle-ip/README.md

  - **Email**

-> 😄 I'm job hunting now.
+> I'm job hunting now.
 Please contact me via email if you have any questions.
-Thx~
+Thx~😄

 <!--
 **yipwinghong/yipwinghong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.